Loading…

 SimplePractice wins as a complete therapy EHR with billing, notes, and scheduling.
 Jotform wins as a HIPAA-grade form layer that costs a fraction and plays well with whatever EHR you do or do not use.

 Jotform is a horizontal form platform with a HIPAA tier.
-The HIPAA plan starts at $39/month total (not per clinician), comes with a signed BAA, and gives you the most flexible form builder on the market.
-It does not write SOAP notes, does not file insurance claims, and does not store a clinical record - because that is not what it is.
+The HIPAA plan starts at $99/month billed annually (not per clinician), comes with a signed BAA, and gives you the most flexible form builder on the market.
+It does not write SOAP notes, does not file insurance claims, and does not store a clinical record, because that is not what it is.

 | Dimension | Jotform | SimplePractice | Winner |